timothyfraser/cv/README.md

 - Restarting the Sendai Reactor: Japanese Civic Activism after Fukushima.
 Presented at Middlebury College Rohatyn Center for Global Affairs, February 24, 2017.
 - Public Opinion Survey Design and Weighting.
 Presented for the Stanton Foundation, September 2021.

-### Conference Talks (7+)
+### Conference Talks (8+)

-- Won't You Be My Neighbor?
-Social Capital's Impact on COVID-19 Outcomes at Local Levels.
-Presented for Society for the Study of Social Problems Conference.
-May 18, 2022. **TBD**
+- Cycling Cities: Measuring Transportation Equity in Bikeshare Networks.
+Presented for Political Networks Annual Conference 2022 (PolNet), June 22, 2022.
 - Opportunists and Organizers: The Value of Urban Regimes and Social Capital in Building Solar Cities.
 Presented for Midwestern Political Science Association Annual Conference, April 9, 2022.
 - Getting to Know You: Mapping Social Infrastructure in American Neighborhoods for Community Resilience.
 Presented for Midwestern Political Science Association Annual Conference, April 8, 2022.
 - In Friends We Trust: Soft Policy and the Janus-Faced Nature of Social Capital in Evacuation Networks.
 Presented for American Political Science Association Annual Conference, October 3, 2021.